sisufuyu/AudioPlayer/README.md

 ## AudioPlayer appearance and functions
 You can check this audio player through https://sisufuyu.github.io/AudioPlayer/.
 There are eight songs inside this audio player now.

 This audio player can play and pause music, go to next and previous music, loop play music and change volume.
-It can also jump to anytime in the music by clicking or draging the progress bar.
+You can also jump to anytime in the music by clicking or draging the progress bar.

 ![播放器](https://user-images.githubusercontent.com/20355911/117214888-12993780-ae06-11eb-9839-ba952a4f2b37.PNG)